Skip to main content

 AirCurve 11 ASVAdaptive servo-ventilationDynamically adjusts pressure support breath-by-breath.
 For complex and central sleep apnea.

 All AirCurve 11 models deliver two pressures: IPAP (inhale) and EPAP (exhale).
 The gap between them is pressure support.
-Typical street price: $1,500 to $2,800 without insurance, depending on the model (as of April 2026).
+Bilevel devices sit in the premium price tier and run noticeably higher than a single-level CPAP; check current retail pricing for live numbers.

 Head-to-Head Comparison